Fetishsexuality – an Authentic Sexual Identity: The Empowering and Healing Potential Within Our Most Taboo Desires

 Desires are criticizable, and the presence of fantasies may be a signal of a need for a therapy of desire.
 Though here one should be careful to distinguish between desires, say homosexual desires, that would do no harm even if expressed, so long as they were expressed in a consensual context, and desires which would indeed do harm, and could perhaps be expressed only in a nonconsensual context.
 A person who can be sexually stimulated only by images of rape, or images of sex with four-year-olds, may need help to understand the source and nature of their wishes and to control any associated desires.
 What may be truly difficult is distinguishing between fantasies which serve as harmless safety valves and fantasies which should be taken as symptoms, as warning signs. (p.
 162)

 What is missing in Neu’s analysis is the possibility that there may be people who are compelled by images, from both points of view (dominance and submission), of rape, underage sex, Mommy/Son and many other variations, and can engage those desires in a safe and consensual way.
-Any such expression of fantasy seems to get instantly and solely classified as a pathological potential, in many contemporary therapeutic views (DSM, 2013).
-It is quite important, at this stage of the human sexuality dialogue, that consensual engagement of erotic desire is seen as distinct from any nonconsensual violation of another person.
+Any such expression of sexual fantasy seems to get instantly and solely classified as a pathological potential, in many contemporary therapeutic views (DSM, 2013).
+It is quite important in this era, that consensual engagement of erotic desire by adults is seen as distinct from any nonconsensual violation of another person.
 I wish to make clear the absolute distinction between the two cases.
 It is interesting that Neu uses a homosexual fantasy as one that could be enacted safely.
 It has been only 60 years since the DSM delisted homosexuality as a pathology.
-Perhaps now that sadism/masochism and non-disruptive paraphilias have been delisted from the DSM (DSM-V, 2013), we are just a few decades from Fetishsexualality being included as safe in such statements and cautions as Neu puts forth.
+Perhaps now that sadism/masochism and non-disruptive paraphilia have been delisted from the DSM (DSM-V, 2013), we are just a few decades from Fetishsexuality being included as safe in such statements and cautions as Neu puts forth.
 People with a consciously embraced Fetishsexual identity, by definition, have absolutely no desire to engage in their mythic sexuality in any way that is harmful to or violates another person in real world interactions.
 Their yearning is for the ritual embodiment of their desire in a consensual, clearly negotiated way with another mature adult.

 To explore the depths of our darkest desires is a challenging but empowering and healing process.
 It is my premise that if these very compelling parts of us are kept in hidden and secretive shadow, they will leak out in destructive ways in other parts of our lives.
 I believe that we are in an unprecedented era where the soul of human Eros, after millennia of repression, is forcing humanity’s hand in a way.
 It is time to fess up, stop pretending we have no wild or dark side, or else the havoc of the sexual shadow (repression, cheating, hiding, compulsive porning, sexual violence, or other unhealthy diversions) running amuck in the world right now will get worse.